Pushback for Trump's state 'bailout' swipe: Who's really getting rescued?

 "I would certainly be in favor of allowing states to use the bankruptcy route," McConnell told conservative radio host Hugh Hewitt last Wednesday.
 "It saves some cities.
 And there’s no good reason for it not to be available.
 My guess is their first choice would be for the federal government to borrow money from future generations to send it down to them now so they don’t have to do that.
 That’s not something I’m going to be in favor of."

-In two separate press releases, McConnell’s office dismissed the calls for relief as “blue state bailouts,” drawing aggressive pushback from New York Gov. Andrew Cuomo at his next daily briefing.
-The Democrat teed off the idea again Monday when asked about Trump’s tweet.
+In two separate press releases, McConnell’s office dismissed the calls for relief as “blue state bailouts,” drawing aggressive pushback from New York Gov. Andrew Cuomo, a Democrat, at his next daily briefing.
+Cuomo teed off on the idea again Monday when asked about Trump’s tweet.

-“New York State has been bailing them out every year for decades,” Cuomo said.
-“If you want to do an analysis of who is a giver and who is a taker, we are the number one giver...
-We’re the number one donor state.
+“New York State has been bailing them out every year for decades,” Cuomo said at his daily coronavirus briefing.
+“If you want to do an analysis of who is a giver and who is a taker, we are the No. 1 giver. ...
+We’re the No. 1 donor state.
 And if you want to look at — who are the donor states?
 They are the same states they’re talking about now.
 Who are the taker states?
 Kentucky, [the] southeast part of the country."

 "We’re one nation.
 We put into the pot what we need, you take what you need … but if you want to call for an accounting, you’re making a mistake, because you lose," he said.
 “And you happen to be 180 degrees wrong in what you’re saying.”

-The debate has been triggered as states and localities ask for hundreds of billions in relief funding to offset budget shortfalls exacerbated by the COVID-19 crisis, which has dried up revenue sources as states impose stay-at-home orders to contain the virus.
+The debate comes as states and local governments are asking for hundreds of billions in relief funding to offset budget shortfalls exacerbated by the COVID-19 crisis, which has dried up revenue sources as states impose stay-at-home orders to contain the virus.

 But after passing a bill to replenish the small business aid program last week, McConnell said he wasn’t in favor of bailing out states he accused of mismanaging funds.
 In the days since, some have echoed his rhetoric while others have pointed to the need for relief.
 Governors, meanwhile, condemned his remarks as “outrageous” and “irresponsible” on the Sunday political talk shows.